geotools/geotools/docs/user/welcome/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GeoTools supports additional formats through the use of plug-ins.
-You can control the formats supported by your application by only including the plug-ins you requrie.
+You can control the formats supported by your application by only including the plug-ins you require.

 * arcgrid
 * arcsde